Farm camp for Schools

 Narnu Adventure play

-Our unique playgrounds, Fort Narnu and the brand new PS Narnu Paddle steamer allow students to practice imaginative play and challenge themselves in a variety of different and fun ways.
+Our unique playgrounds, Fort Narnu and PS Narnu Paddle steamer allow students to practice imaginative play and challenge themselves in a variety of different and fun ways.
 Most importantly it will help wear them out so they sleep better!

 We have a range of activities that students can participate in for their School Activity (supervised by teachers).
 These include: